 This page allows you to view, create and edit all of your accounts.
 This includes your physical bank accounts and expense/income categories.

-The Chart of Accounts are divided into the standard accounting account types:
+The Chart of Accounts are divided into the standard accounting account types, which will be explained shortly:

 1. Assets